 Get-ADOrganizationalUnit -Filter 'Name -like "SALES"'

-The output of the above command get the organizational unit by name as
+The output of the above script gets the organizational unit by name as given below.

 PS C:\> Get-ADOrganizationalUnit -Filter 'Name -like "SALES"'